Construction & the Out Lawn Near Your Home

 333 W Ellsworth Street

 These can be helpful aids to reference when planning a private property project.

-Private Utility Construction Permits
+Private Utility Construction

 The Engineering Department issues permits for private utility construction on public property to Consumers Energy, SBC, AT&T, Ameritech, Charter Communications and other companies.
 The underground and above-ground facilities of these companies occupy the public right-of-way of all City streets.